LeeWannacott/audiobook-application/README.md

 - [x] Store (persistantly) whether audiobook has been shelved in audiotrack page.

-- [-] Add options to searchby for searchbar (e.g Author).
+- [x] Add options to searchby for searchbar (e.g Author).

-- [ ] Fix how many time updateStatus is called to prevent locking up controls (threads?, interpolation?).
+- [x] Fix how many time updateStatus is called to prevent locking up controls (threads?, interpolation?).

-- [ ] Fix delay on controls when hitting play or stop (or show feedback/waiting)
+- [x] Fix delay on controls when hitting play or stop (or show feedback/waiting)

-- [-] Add a user setting page to change settings (e.g darkmode toggle)
+- [x] Add a user setting page to change settings (e.g darkmode toggle)

 - [x] When adding audiobook to history tab check if already stored in database.